agully1/agully1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Amelia Gully is a Lecturer in Speech Science in the Department of Language and Linguistic Science at the University of York.
 Her research investigates how differences in the vocal anatomy affect the unique sound of a speaker's voice.
 Her work incorporates acoustics, signal processing, mophometrics, medical imaging and perceptual studies.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.